SHOOTING DIGITAL

 -- David Boone

-"Shooting Digital is the ideal reference for new DV filmmakers,
+"Shooting Digital is the ideal reference for new filmmakers,

 packing years of experience into one thorough, concise and